pygfx/pygfx/pygfx/utils/text/README.md

 ## What happens where

-The API entrypoint is the `text_geometry()` function that will produce a `TextGeometry` object.
-Both can be found in the `geometries/_text.py` module.
+The API entrypoint is the `TextGeometry` object, which can be found in the `geometries/_text.py` module.
 In that module we implement all the steps above, but in a high-level way - the actual implementation of most steps are in the `utils/text` subpackage.